sandialabs/Jet-Partitioner/README.md

 ### Building

 Standard CMake build process.
-If your Metis build requires GKlib, add "-DLINK_GKLIB=True" to your cmake command when building Jet.
+If your Metis build requires GKlib, add `-DLINK_GKLIB=True` to your cmake command when building Jet.
 Example build scripts are provided for macOS with OpenMP and Linux systems with Cuda.
 These scripts handle all required dependencies.

 ### Executables